by John Armstrong

 It appears as though the Marguerite Oswald impostor did her best to find employment where she could be paid in cash and avoid providing a social security number, personal information, be subject to withholding tax, reporting by the credit bureau--anything to keep from creating duplicate records for Marguerite Oswald.
 It may come as no surprise that Marguerite Oswald's federal tax returns remain classified to this day.
 According to the New Orleans Realty Company, when Marguerite Oswald (the impostor) moved from 126 Exchange Place (fall, 1954), she left behind unpaid gas and electric bills.
 HARVEY Oswald's full-time employment at Dolly Shoe (January thru April, 1955), which conflicts with LEE Oswald's near perfect attendance record at Beauregard in the spring of 1955, is another "smoking gun."

-LEE and Marguerite left 1452 St. Marys (Myrtle and Julian Evans' apartment building) and moved into 126 Exchange Place after HARVEY and the Marguerite Oswald impostor left the apartment.
+In late August, 1954, HARVEY and the Marguerite Oswald impostor left the apartment at 126 Exchange and moved to 2220 Thomas Place in Ft.
+Worth, Texas.
+LEE and Marguerite left 1452 St. Marys (Myrtle and Julian Evans' apartment building) and moved into 126 Exchange Place.
 It was here (126 Exchange) that Ed Voebel met the tall, nice-looking Marguerite and visited LEE Oswald nearly every time he had his weekly music lesson at nearby Werlein's Music Store (winter, 1954; spring, 1955).
 After LEE completed the 9th grade in May, 1955, he began working at the Gerard F. Tujague Company under the direction of Frank DiBenedetto.
 LEE's employment at Tujague's was remembered by his brother Robert, who stayed with LEE and his mother for a week in mid-summer 1955.
 Frank DiBenedetto told the HSCA that Oswald worked at Tujague's "a year to a year and a half," which was much longer than reported by the Warren Commission.

 NOTE: According to Mr. DiBenedetto LEE Oswald worked at Tujague's "a year to a year and a half."
 The Warren Commission, however, said that Oswald worked at Tujague's only 2 months.
 I needed to meet and talk with Frank DiBenedetto.